 Final Thoughts

 So, let’s wrap this up simply.
-The next time someone asks you what is qzobollrode found in, you’ll know:
+The next time someone asks you what remain qzobollrode found in, you’ll know:

 - It’s another way of asking what remain found in blood.